 For us this means nurturing our people, helping everyone develop and contributing to the wider communities in which we operate as well as supporting worthy causes with time and money.
 As a firm we have made a commitment to donate 1% of our profits to charity as well as over 250 days of time to good causes.
 We support charities at a firmwide and local office level.

-This year we have chosen to support Coronavirus related charities at a firmwide level and we are currently in discussions with the British Science Association to become a national sponsor of their CREST awards and a corporate partner for British Science Week 2021.
+This year we have chosen to support Coronavirus related charities at a firmwide level and we are also a national sponsor of the CREST Awards and a corporate partner for British Science Week 2021, both run by the British Science Association.
 Our people have also chosen a local charity for each office, more details of which can be found below.
 We have also given all our people one community day per year to enable them to support causes they care about.
 In addition we operate a Give As You Earn (GAYE) scheme so our people can donate to charities of their choice in a simple and tax effective way.
-Our combined community effort amounts to more than £150,000 of investment and over 250 days of time donated to good causes.
+Our combined community effort amounts to more than £130,000 of investment and over 250 days of time donated to good causes.
 Find out more below about our plans for charitable giving of both time and money.

 We believe we must play our part in reducing the use of energy, lowering carbon emissions and reducing waste.
 We are in the process of completely redeveloping our approach to facilities management and bringing in new resources to look after the environmental areas of our Forward Community Programme and drive this area forward.
 We currently operate a paperless office and have done so for over a decade.
 We recycle of course, including our end of life electronics and have recently switched to cloud computing.

 We try to be sustainable in our overall approach to our business and make sure the little things are considered, such as glass milk bottles rather than plastic and the ability to recycle any materials we produce.
 We have also recently reviewed the sustainability of our meeting rooms and as well as recycling our coffee capsules, our tea bags are biodegradable and our biscuits are organic and baked using renewable energy.